All Products

 --database tpcds_bin_partitioned_orc_$SF

-Step 4: Run TPC-DS SQL statements
+Step 4: Run the TPC-DS SQL queries

 cd sample-queries-tpcds